MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/activity-maps.md

 5. Click **Insights** on the left side of the map to view the phrases for the trending conversations.

 > [!NOTE]
->  Posts deleted or edited from any other area of [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] will have applicable changes reflected in the map you are viewing in real time.
-For example, if you are viewing a sentiment map for a location that has a post with neutral sentiment value, and you or any other [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] user edits this post’s sentiment as positive from another application area, say Analytics.
+>  Posts deleted or edited from any other area of [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] will have applicable changes reflected in the map you are viewing in real time.
+For example, if you are viewing a sentiment map for a location that has a post with neutral sentiment value, and you or any other [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] user edits this post’s sentiment as positive from another application area, say Analytics.
 Then, the new positive sentiment value will be reflected for this post on the map.
 You will no longer see the sentiment value as neutral for this post. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Understand the public perception using sentiment analysis](analytics-sentiment.md)
 >
 > [!TIP]
 >  Use the buttons in the lower-left corner of the map to zoom in or zoom out of the map.